computerguy2030/apt-update-all/README.md

 ###################################################################

-Script performs:
-sudo -S apt-get update && sudo apt-get upgrade -y"
+Script performs: sudo -S apt-get update && sudo apt-get upgrade -y"

+To enable in any directory:
+alias update_all='bash /usr/bin/update_all.sh'
+add above line to ~/.bashrc or ~/.zshrc

 Thanks to all the regex experts on Stackoverflow etc. helping noobs like me use grep